What’s The Best Type Of Beans For Cappuccino or Latte?

 Suggested: Does espresso have milk in it?

 If you use drip coffee and try to make cappuccino with the same ratios as usual, you’ll get a very weak cappuccino without much coffee flavor.
-Of course you can just add milk to normal coffee if you want but that won’t really be a cappuccino.
+Of course, you can just add milk to normal coffee if you want but that won’t really be a cappuccino.

 Espresso machines are expensive.
 Many people don’t have one at home but many people would like to make cappuccino at home.
 So what can you do instead?
-A moka pot is a good replacement for an espresso machine in this case.
-A moka pot is also called a stovetop espresso maker.
+A Moka pot is a good replacement for an espresso machine in this case.
+A Moka pot is also called a stovetop espresso maker.
 They don’t brew coffee quite as strong as a real espresso machine but it’s the closest you’ll come with a cheap tool.

 You’ll also need something to foam the milk since a moka pot can’t do that.
 A French press or electric milk frother is the best.
 You can try vigorously whisking warm milk in a pot but you’ll only try that once.